Dynamic Tool Dependency Retrieval for Lightweight Function Calling: Conclusion

-We introduce Dynamic Tool Dependency Retrieval (DTDR), a method for task-aligned retrieval that captures multi-step tool dependencies.
-DTDR leverages both the query and historical predictions via a retrieval module trained on demonstrations, with two variants: a supervised approach and an unsupervised clustering-based approach, both suitable for low-resource, on-device settings.
-Experiments across multiple datasets and LLM backbones show DTDR significantly improves retrieval quality and downstream function selection over baselines.
-We further analyze prompt efficiency, history context, demonstration count, and clustering effects.
-Future directions include handling imperfect demonstrations, extending to multimodal tool-based tasks (e.g. robotics), and adapting to evolving tool sets.
+We introduce Dynamic Tool Dependency Retrieval (DTDR), a retrieval method that leverages both the tool dependencies and historical predictions via a retrieval module trained on demonstrations.
+DTDR has two variants: a supervised NN-based approach and an unsupervised clustering-based approach, both suitable for low-resource, on-device settings.
+Experiments across multiple datasets and LLM backbones show that DTDR significantly improves retrieval quality and downstream function selection over baselines.